matthew-johnson/gpt-from-scratch/README.md

 1. **Understand Transformer Architecture**:
    - Learn how self-attention, multi-head attention, and positional embeddings work in practice.
 2. **Implement a Language Model from Scratch**:
-   - Gain hands-on experience with PyTorch and neural network training.
+   - Gain hands-on experience with Tinygrad and neural network training.
 3. **Explore Text Generation**:
    - Experiment with character-level text generation and observe how the model learns patterns in the data.
 4. **Practice Debugging and Optimization**:
    - Diagnose issues like overfitting and improve model performance through techniques like dropout and weight decay.

 ---

 ## **Key Improvements**